theywa/enketo-express-oc/doc/oc-api.md

 ### POST /instance/edit/c

-Same as POST /instance/edit except that this view has a Close button in the Discrepancy Note Widget.
+Same as POST /instance/edit except that this view has a **Close button** in the Discrepancy Note Widget.

 ### POST /instance/view

-Returns a url that points to form with a record loaded into it.
+Returns a url that points to a **readonly** form with a record loaded into it.

 Use exactly as [POST /instance/view](https://apidocs.enketo.org/v2#/post-instance-view)

 ### POST /instance/note

-Returns a url that points to a readonly view of an existing record where only the discrepancy notes widgets are enabled, and the discrepancy notes widgets **do not have** a Close button.
+Returns a url that points to a readonly view of an existing record where **only the discrepancy notes widgets are enabled**, and the discrepancy notes widgets **do not have** a Close button.

 Has an optional `complete_button` parameter which is either `"true"` or `"false"`.
 If omitted, considered `"false"`.
 This parameter determines whether a _Complete_ button is present below the form in addition to the always-present _Close_ button. \[**THIS WILL BE REMOVED**\]